digi-ron/AU-Falcon-SPUD-Project/Body/WheelTyres/WheelTyres.md

 ## Known factory tyre sizes
 use the below table as a reference for wheel sizes that should fit all models of Falcon, sorted by rolling diameter:

-> All sizes collected from the [mycar](../../Credits.md#sources) website.
-As such information may be incomplete or incorrect {: .block-note}

 | Size | Diameter | Notes |
 | --- | --- | --- |
 | 225/50R16 | 632mm | XR6/XR8 |